Office of Student Involvement Programs and Services

-BC Leaders for Others: BC Leaders for Others is a leadership development program open to all BC students who want to expand their leadership skills.
-BC Leaders for Others focuses on the Social Change Model of leadership and offers workshops that give students an opportunity to reflect on and discuss their personal philosophy of leadership, the challenges they face in leading and the skills necessary to effectively lead others.
+BC Leaders for Others is a leadership development program that works to provide leadership skills and tools to student organizations through the BC Leaders For Others Consultations and the Let's Talk Leadership series.
+These consultations and Let's Talk leadership series give students an opportunity to reflect on and discuss their personal philosophy of leadership, the challenges they face in leading, and help provide the skills necessary to effectively lead others.

-Student Leadership Awards: Each year SPO presents awards to outstanding undergraduate student leaders at Boston College.
+Each year the Office of Student Involvement presents awards to outstanding undergraduate student leaders at Boston College.
 The awards recognize the contributions of students to the co-curricular life of the University, students' growth in leadership roles, and students' creative involvement in campus life.